-Commodity market foresight is 2020 with our new 2020 Futures Outlook Guide, a complete resource for strategy and insight to help inform your commodity futures trading in 2020.
+Commodity market foresight is featured with our new 2021 Futures Outlook Guide, a complete resource for strategy and insight to help inform your commodity futures trading in 2021.
 Through detailed research, learn how markets are predicted to perform in the new year with an in-depth performance review of key markets, including Grain, Energy and Metals.

-2020 Grain Outlook
+2021 Grain Outlook

-2020 Metals Outlook
+2021 Metals Outlook